Degri95/MechaCar_Statistical_Analysis/README.md

 2. Is the slope of the linear model considered to be zero?
 Why or why not?

+    - to determine if the slope of the linear model is not zero, we can look at the p-value of the regression summary.
+The p-value is 5.35e-11, which means that is significantly smaller than the assumed significance level of 0.05.
+Therefore we can reject the a null hypothesis, which means the slope of the linear model is not zero.

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+    - To determine if the model predicts the mpg of the MechaCar prototypes effectively, we must look at the r-squared value.
+The r-squared value was .7149, which means that roughly 71% of the variablilty can be explained using this model.
+With an r-squared of .7149, This model generally predicts the mpg effectively.